meoacar/planv1/README.md

 ## 🙏 Credits

-Built with ❤️ by the ZayiflamaPlan team
+Built with ❤️ by the ZayiflamaPlanim.com team